conedevelopment/accessibility-path/README.md

 *Today more people and experts write about accessibility.
 For the better progression it is a good idea to read them.*

 * [Adrian Roselli](https://adrianroselli.com/) - Adrian is one of my favorite authors, developer, expert.
 I recommend all your articles, really.
 * [Adam Silver](https://adamsilver.io/) - Adam is a great writer and inclusive developer.
-He specializes in form.
+He specializes in forms.
 His [book](https://www.smashingmagazine.com/printed-books/form-design-patterns/) is one of my favorites.
 * [GOV.UK Accessibility](https://accessibility.blog.gov.uk/) - Check out how and what does the UK to be more inclusive.
 * [MDN](https://developer.mozilla.org/en-US/docs/Learn/Accessibility) - A great introduction from MDN into accessibility.
 * [WebAIM](https://webaim.org/articles/) - WebAIM is a great player in the field of accessibility, and you can see this on its blog.